European Union Membership (Economic Implications) Bill [HL]

 Description

 The bill mandates the Chancellor of the Exchequer to appoint a seven-member Committee of Inquiry.
-The committee's composition ensures balanced representation: two members nominated by pro-EU organizations, two by anti-EU organizations, and three neutral members, one of whom will chair the committee.
-The committee must consider the economic implications of EU membership for the UK, including the impact on public spending.
-The Chancellor will provide the committee with necessary resources and remuneration.
-No members can be current or former EU employees or members of the European Parliament.
-The committee's report, including the Comptroller and Auditor General's views, will be presented to Parliament.
+The committee's composition ensures balanced representation: two members nominated by pro-EU organizations, two by anti-EU organizations, two by the Chancellor as neutral, and a neutral chair also appointed by the Chancellor.
+The chair's appointment requires approval from at least five committee members.
+Former members of the European Parliament or EU employees are ineligible.
+The committee will examine the economic implications of EU membership for the UK, including impacts on the economy and government spending.
+The Chancellor will provide the committee with necessary financial and other support.
+The committee will report its findings to the Chancellor by July 1st, 2012.
+The report will also be reviewed by the Comptroller and Auditor General, and subsequently presented to Parliament.

 Government Spending